 by Debbie Fink

-This unique book tackles childhood obesity by providing practical guidance for children and their families, with a strong emphasis on prevention.
-Centered around the book’s key principles of “GAN” – Genetics, Activity, and Nutrition, it was developed in consultation with leading pediatricians, experts in childhood obesity, nutritionists, and parents of children affected by obesity.
+This unique book tackles childhood obesity by providing practical guidance for children and their families, with a strong emphasis on health education.
+Centered around the book’s key principles of “GAN” – Genetics, Activity, and Nutrition, it was developed in consultation with leading pediatricians with expertise in childhood obesity, dietitians, psychologists, social workers, educators, school guidance counselors; and, importantly, a sample of children with obesity, their parents, siblings, and grandparents.

 Designed to empower families with knowledge and actionable strategies, it tackles the root causes of obesity, promoting healthier lifestyles, all while fostering a positive, shame-free approach to well-being.

 3-MINUTE DOCUMENTARY: Watch this short video that conveys the essence of our book and initiative: Hear from Halia as an 11-year-old diver, and her thoughts after reading Owen & Bea in the City.
-Prevention is key to childhood obesity.
+Health education is key to childhood obesity.

 Previous